 While many refer to it as “the little country Church by the Interstate,” St. Margaret is a Gothic Revival style Church built in 1910.
 It was added to the National Register of Historic Places in 1992.

 Are there any plans to build a new church?

-Although the population of Livingston Parish continues to increase, St. Margaret is currently engaged in renovating the original Church structure to preserve our past and to move forward into the future.
+As the population of Livingston Parish continues to increase, St. Margaret continues to evolve and grow too!
+In 2018, the congregation engaged in a $3.5 million project to expand and restore the Church, provide paved parking, and beautify the parochial grounds.
+The goal is to preserve our past and to move forward into the future.
 The fifth phase of our Master Plan eventually involves the building of a new worship space.
 Upon its completion, the current St. Margaret Church will serve as a chapel for weddings, funerals, Eucharistic Adoration, and daily Mass.